Ms Sheriden Morris, Chair

 John has substantial experience as Chair and Director of numerous commercial and not-for-profit organisations including Townsville Hospital Health Service (Chair), Tropical Health Academic Research Centre (Chair), the Jezzine Barracks Community Trust (Director), the Australian Technical College of North Queensland (Director) and Yumba Meta (Director).

-He is a Member of the Townsville Health Research Ethics Committee, was formerly the President of the Townsville Chamber of Commerce and is a Life Member of Townsville Enterprise Ltd.
+He was formerly the President of the Townsville Chamber of Commerce and is a Life Member of Townsville Enterprise Ltd.

 Ronald (Ricky) Archer